 Research & Publications

-A summarised version of the phase one, RAS Project Evaluative Report (2013) is available to download (PDF 5MB).
-Full versions of the phase two RAS reports are available from Melanie Davies (email@example.com) or from the report writers themselves (contact details below).
+A summarised version of the phase one, RAS Project Evaluative Report 2013 (PDF 5MB) is available to download.
+Full versions of the phase two RAS reports are available from Melanie Davies (firstname.lastname@example.org) or from the report writers themselves (contact details below).

 Inclusion and Intersectionality in Visual Arts Education (Forthcoming) Trentham Books / UCL, IOU Press

 This is the second volume of Towards an Inclusive Arts Education.
 It extends and explores some of the key findings of the first volume as well as offering new perspectives and approaches.
 The expected publication date for Inclusion and Intersectionality in Visual Arts Education is late 2018.

 Towards an Inclusive Arts Education (2015) Trentham Books / UCL, IOE Press

 Towards an Inclusive Arts Education disseminates some of the RAS findings and conference related papers.
 The book was published by Trentham Books/ Institute of Education (IOE) Press in 2015 with a book launch event on Friday 20th February 2015.